What is a Vapor Chamber?

 A relatively new addition to this category family is the 3D vapor chamber.
 This design aims to combine the best of heat pipes and vapor chambers.
 Here, the base of the heat sink is a vapor chamber with holes in the top to which open-ended heat pipes are welded.
 The advantage is a very large contiguous vapor space that achieves a lower delta-T than its vapor chamber plus heat pipes alternative.

-The downsides of 3D vapor chambers include large cost increases due to the complexity of the manufacturing process and the introduction of a point of failure at the weld line of the vapor chamber and heat pipe.
+The downsides of 3D vapor chambers include large cost increases due to the complexity of the manufacturing process and how it introduces additional weld interfaces requiring structural validation.

 Vapor Chamber Usage Overview

-In cases where standard solid-base, finned heat sinks fail to meet thermal, mechanical or dimensional requirements, the addition of a vapor chamber to the thermal solution can often provide a viable solution.
-A comprehensive vapor chamber design guide and vapor chambers versus heat pipes blog outline several broad indicators of when this is likely to occur.
+In cases where standard solid-base, finned heat sinks fail to meet thermal, mechanical, or dimensional requirements, the addition of a vapor chamber to the thermal management solution can often provide a viable solution.
+Typical use cases include:

-- In thermal applications that require several heat sources to remain at roughly the same temperature to one another (isothermal applications), vapor chambers are used.
+- Specific thermal applications: In thermal applications that require several heat sources to remain at roughly the same temperature to one another (isothermal applications), vapor chambers are used.

-- In vertically space-constrained applications the low thermal resistance of vapor chambers allows them to replace a thicker solid metal base, leaving more room for fin height.
+- Space-constrained applications: In vertically space-constrained applications, the low thermal resistance of vapor chambers allows them to replace a thicker solid metal base, leaving more room for fin height.

-- In environments with limited airflow, additional horizontal fin area is required to dissipate heat, versus one with high airflow.
-Vapor chambers allow engineers to reduce conduction resistance in the base allowing more even heat distribution to the fins.
+- Limited airflow environment: In environments with limited airflow, additional horizontal fin area is required to dissipate heat, versus one with high airflow.
+Vapor chambers allow engineers to reduce conduction resistance in the base, allowing more even heat distribution to the fins.

 Vapor Chamber Heat Sink Design & Performance